 2. Practice meditation for 20 to 30 minutes

 You might think that meditation is a waste of time, but it’s more like an investment.
 By sitting down, relaxing, closing your eyes, and concentrating on your breath for 20 to 30 minutes, you can vastly improve your levels of well-being and concentration.

 You don’t even have to set a timer (because it will steal a part of your attention).
 It’s much better to choose one of these relaxing tracks that will put your brain in the Alpha state and wait till it fades after 20 or 30 minutes.

 You can find many of these tracks on YouTube:

-3. Munch on quick, nutritious breakfast and get the right supplements
+3. Munch on a quick, nutritious breakfast and get the right supplements

-My breakfast of choice consists of oatmeal with sliced banana, pure chocolate powder, cinnamon powder and raisins or other type of dried fruit.
+My breakfast of choice consists of oatmeal with sliced banana, pure chocolate powder, cinnamon powder, and raisins, or another type of dried fruit.